dunievska/Multiplication_Table_Game/README.md

 # Multiplication_Table_Game
-Simple game for kid to learn multiplication
+Simple game for kids to learn multiplication